callmesalmon/pearlOS/doc/CONFIG.md

 KSH_PROMPT<char*>                : The prompt that shows up when writing
                                    commands in the Kernel SHell.

+KSH_PROMPT2<char*>               : The prompt that shows up when extra input
+                                   is required.

 KSH_COMMENT<char>                : The character that is required to
                                    start a comment line.